Faith. Service. Law.

 Every Ex Cathedra Papal Statement: A Complete Guide

-“When the Roman Pontiff speaks ex cathedra, that is, when in the exercise of his office as shepherd and teacher of all Christians, by virtue of his supreme apostolic authority, he defines a doctrine concerning faith or morals to be held by the whole Church, he is possessed of that infallibility with which the divine Redeemer willed his Church to be endowed.” — Pastor Aeternus, Vatican I (1870)
+“When the Roman Pontiff speaks ex cathedra, that is, when, in the exercise of his office as shepherd and teacher of all Christians, in virtue of his supreme apostolic authority, he defines a doctrine concerning faith or morals to be held by the whole Church, he possesses, by the divine assistance promised to him in blessed Peter, that infallibility which the divine Redeemer willed his Church to enjoy in defining doctrine concerning faith or morals.” — Pastor Aeternus, Vatican I (1870)

 Vatican I’s Definition of Ex Cathedra